-The program is led by Paul R. Shin, M.D. and Cori Tanrikut, M.D., board certified reproductive urologists who care for patients in Maryland, Virginia, and Washington, D.C.
+The program’s team includes reproductive urologists, Paul R. Shin, M.D., Cori Tanrikut, M.D., and Russell Hayden, M.D., who care for patients in our Maryland, Virginia, Pennsylvania, and Washington, D.C. locations.

-Patients outside of Shady Grove Fertility may be referred directly to Dr. Shin or Dr. Tanrikut for infertility evaluation and treatment, or for vasectomy services.
+Patients outside of Shady Grove Fertility may be referred directly to Drs.
+Shin, Tanrikut, or Hayden for infertility evaluation and treatment, or for vasectomy services.

 FREQUENTLY ASKED QUESTIONS